CerebriumAI/documentation/README.md

 Note - `mintlify dev` requires `yarn` and it's recommended you install it as a global installation.
 If you don't have yarn installed already run `npm install --global yarn` in your terminal.

+### 😎 Publishing Changes

+Changes will be deployed to production automatically after pushing to the default (`master`) branch.

+You can also preview changes using PRs, which generates a preview link of the docs.

 #### Troubleshooting

 - Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.